TomasRoj/PythonCLI/README.md

 # PythonCLI
 This PythonCLI makes easir work with images.
 Blur, rotate, put text and many more!
 No more learning hard programs like Photoshop!

-## How to set up
+## How to set up & run

 1. Clone this repo.
 2. Move to this directory.
-3. Type: python main.py -p "pathToImage" + options(read more info below)
+3. Type: python fileName.py -p "pathToImage" + options(read more info below)

+## Files

+This project is in multiple .py files which contains different Image methods.
+Here is the list of currently availibe and tested files:

+1. rotate.py - Rotates an image.
+2. blur.py - Blurs an image.
+3. sharper.py - Makes image little bit sharper.

+There is more files (ex. writeText.py) but theese are not working yet (that can be good contribution! 🎉)

 ## Options

-`-b` - Blurs image
-`-ra` - Blurs image for some radius.
-Must be used with -b flag.

-Text flag is included but not tested yet.
+Every otion is availibe only in equal file (ex. -b ➡ blur.py)

+`-b` - Blurs image.
+Specify with number of blury level (int) `-r` - Rotates an image.
+Specify with degree (int) `-wT` - Writes text to image.
+Specify with text (string) - ! not working yet !

 ## Contribution